PixelPeely/InfIK/README.md

 ### Local Joint Space
 As mentioned, a joint is purely defined in its local space:
-* The x-axis is collinear with the line connecting this joint with the previous one (along the length of the previous joint's arm)
+* The x-axis is collinear with the line connecting this joint with the previous one (along the length of the previous joint's lever arm)
 * The z-axis is parallel to the rotation axis
 * The y-axis is the cross product of the x and z axes, and will always face "forward" such that increasing the previous joint's position will move the current joint in the direction of the y-axis